MacJoom/joomla-releasetools/README.md

 I have done some Joomla 4.4.0 Alpha releases with the following tools Any comments and/or PR's welcome!

+##Workflow:
+1) Setup up globals.sh
+2) Do build.sh (pushes the newly created branch!)
+3) If you have to do security updates you have to stop before bump and do a buildfrombump.sh
+4) Check your build (build/tmp/packages), upload to private server
+5) use buildonly.sh to redo the build
+6) updateserver.sh to prepare a PR for the nightlies
+7) at the time of release:
+8) pushtag.sh (Pushes the tag so you can prepare the release on github, upload the files)
+9) reverttodevandpush.sh (Does the revert to dev bump and the final push)

 ## globals.sh
 - Set's up all constants used by the scripts